Kennel Cough in Dogs

 The most common symptom of kennel cough is a persistent, forceful, and hacking cough.
 It is sometimes described as a deep, honking cough, and it can sound like your dog is choking on something or has something stuck in his throat.

-Other symptoms of kennel cough can include a runny nose, sneezing, and eye discharge.
+Other symptoms of kennel cough include a runny nose, sneezing, and eye discharge.

 Kennel Cough Treatment

-Most dogs will recover from kennel cough within 2 to 3 weeks, while older dogs and those with medical conditions may take up to 6 weeks to fully recover.
-Cases of kennel cough tend to be more severe for young puppies, older dogs, and dogs with a weakened immune system.
+Most dogs with mild cases of kennel cough will recover within 2 to 3 weeks, while older dogs and those with medical conditions may take up to 6 weeks to fully recover.
+Cases of kennel cough tend to be more severe for young puppies, older dogs, and dogs with weakened immune systems.
 If your dog isn’t improving or starts showing other symptoms, including rapid breathing or lack of appetite, you should contact your vet right away.